 Julie Baz, Executive Officer

 Julie Baz manages the administrative functions of the group including grant applications and management, HR, logistics, travel and events.
 She has a degree in Communications and has worked at the University for the past eight years.
 Prior to joining the group when it was established in 2010, Julie worked in a range of positions across the University including Communications Advisor for the central Marketing and Communications Team.
-Outside the University, Ms. Baz is an independent theatre producer and director.
+Outside the University, Julie is an independent theatre producer and director.